• Home

 Moving on from the Metaverse

-Meta CEO Mark Zuckerberg is leaving the Metaverse behind as the company announced it is cutting 30% off of the budget of the lab responsible for the project, per Bloomberg.
+Meta CEO Mark Zuckerberg is leaving the Metaverse behind as the company announced it is cutting 30% from the budget of the lab responsible for the project, per Bloomberg.
 The experiment that Zuckerberg once described as the “successor to the mobile internet” has accumulated $70 billion in losses since 2021.

 The markets